Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 ## Directly using Azure IoT Device Client SDK using NuGet packages
 Go to VS 2015 Solution Explorer and right click on the solution or project and click Manage NuGet Packages.There are 2 different **NuGet** packages to choose from

-### Microsoft.Azure.Devices.Client
+### 1.)
+Microsoft.Azure.Devices.Client
 For bulding classic desktop .NET application, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client** Device SDK for Azure IoT Devices NuGet package to your project.

-- Microsoft.Azure.Devices.Client.dll is the assembly for classic .NET desktop application.
+- Microsoft.Azure.Devices.Client.dll is a .NET assembly for building classic .NET desktop application.
-- Microsoft.Azure.Devices.Client.winmd is assemby for building UWP application.
+- Microsoft.Azure.Devices.Client.winmd (Windows Runtime Metadata) is an assembly for building UWP application.

-- The package is located at [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]
+The package is located at [Azure IoT Device Client SDK NuGet Package] [lnk-NuGet-package]

-### Microsoft.Azure.Devices.Client.PCL
+### 2.)
+Microsoft.Azure.Devices.Client.PCL
 For bulding iOS and Android application in C#, use NuGet Package Manager to install latest version of **Microsoft.Azure.Devices.Client.PCL** Device SDK for Azure IoT Devices NuGet package to your project.

 - The package is located at [Azure IoT Device Client PCL SDK NuGet Package] [lnk-NuGet-package_pcl]

 ### Building UWP Apps
 Microsoft.Azure.Devices.Client.winmd is WinRT version which will installed via NuGet Package manager versus Microsoft.Azure.Devices.Client.dll

 #### For Building C# and Visual Basic UWP apps